MAlsehman/multi-electrode-eeg-onset-estimation/README.md

 * code/meanpower.txt for power-spectrum information used for noise generation
 * code/theme_dark_bw.R for the shared plotting theme used across the notebooks

+Some simulation components in the code/ directory originate from Guillaume Rousselet’s onsetsim repository and remain subject to the original MIT License.
+A copy of that licence is included as code/LICENSE_Rousselet.txt.

 The directory structure should be preserved so that the source() calls and file paths work without modification.

 Suggested order for exploring the project